ObengKojo23/Northwind-Business-Analysis-Project/README.md

 ![q7 image](./images/q7.png)

 #### Output Explanation:
-This query calculates two key metrics: the percentage of orders that include a discount and the overall impact of those discounts on the revenue.
-It works by first counting the number of orders in the `OrderDetails` table where the `Discount` is greater than 0 and dividing it by the total number of orders, multiplying by 100 to get the percentage of orders with discounts.
-The query also calculates the total revenue from orders that included a discount (**DiscountedRevenue**) and compares it with the total revenue from all orders (**TotalRevenue**).
+I usde this query to calculate two key metrics: 1. the percentage of orders that include a discount and 2. the overall impact of those discounts on the revenue.
+It works by first counting the number of orders in the `OrderDetails` table where the `Discount` is greater than 0 and dividing it by the total number of orders.
+Multiplying by 100 returned the percentage of orders with discounts.
+The query also calculated the total revenue from orders that included a discount (**DiscountedRevenue**) and compares it with the total revenue from all orders (**TotalRevenue**).

 #### 🌟Key Insights:
 - `38.89%` of the orders in the dataset included a discount.
 - The `discounted revenue` amounts to `$1,265,793.04`, while the `total revenue` from all orders is `$1,354,458.59`.
-- This means that `discounted orders contributed to approximately 93.44%` of the total revenue, indicating a significant impact of discounts on overall sales.
+This means that `discounted orders` contributed to approximately `93.44%` of the total revenue.
+This is an indication of a significant impact of discounts on overall sales.
-- The results highlight that while fewer orders received discounts, those that did make up a large portion of the revenue, suggesting that discounting is a powerful tool for driving higher-value sales.
+- The results highlight that while fewer orders received discounts, these orders ended up making up a large portion of the revenue.
+This suggests that discounting is a powerful tool for driving higher-value sales.

-This analysis can help Northwind evaluate the effectiveness of their discount strategies, focusing on optimizing discount programs for higher revenue generation without negatively impacting profitability.

 #### 📌Recommendations:
-- **Optimize Discount Thresholds**: Increase minimum purchase requirements for discounts to maintain revenue while reducing potential profit loss.
+- **Optimize Discount Thresholds**: Northwind needs to increase minimum purchase requirements for discounts to maintain revenue while reducing potential profit loss.
-- **Targeted Discounting**: Offer discounts on high-margin products or underperforming items to maximize revenue without over-discounting popular products.
+- **Targeted Discounting**: Northwind needs to offer discounts on high-margin products or underperforming items to maximize revenue without over-discounting popular products.
-- **Seasonal Promotions**: Implement discounts during peak seasons to boost sales volume, focusing on product categories that benefit most from discount incentives.
+- **Seasonal Promotions**: Northwind needs to implement discounts during peak seasons to boost sales volume and focus on product categories that benefit most from discount incentives.

 #### 💥Impact Analysis:
 - **Revenue Boost**: Discounts account for a significant portion (93.44%) of total revenue, indicating their power in driving sales volume.